 Attorneys working with ClassAction.org would like to speak to anyone who was injured or had their property contaminated from the fiberglass in their mattress.

 A growing number of consumers have reported that they were injured or forced to find alternate housing after tiny glass particles from their mattresses completely contaminated their homes.
-Several companies have been hit with class action lawsuits over the dangers associated with fiberglass mattresses – but attorneys working with ClassAction.org believe that additional consumers may have been injured including by mattresses manufactured by Zinus, and those manufactured and sold by other brands.
+Zinus has been hit with multiple class action lawsuits over the dangers associated with fiberglass mattresses – and attorneys working with ClassAction.org believe that additional consumers may have been injured including by mattresses manufactured by Zinus, and those manufactured and sold by other brands.

 Lawsuits Say Mattress Companies Failed to Warn of Fiberglass Dangers

 Attorneys working with ClassAction.org are specifically looking into claims that some mattress manufacturers and sellers failed to properly warn consumers of the safety issues related to fiberglass mattresses – and may have even invited consumers to use the products in such a way that put them at a greater risk for injuries and property contamination.

 All mattresses sold in the United States must contain a fire-retardant “sock” or “sleeve” under the mattress’s cover.
 This protective layer helps keep the mattress from catching fire – and potentially slows a fire’s spread.